6 Ways to Avoid Unnecessary Drugs

 3. DON'T PLAN AND PREPARE TO GET SICK IN THE FUTURE

-Something that blows my mind is the fact that when people go to the store and buy something like "headache pills" they will buy a HUGE bottle with 100, 500, or even 1,000 pills in it!
+Something that blows my mind is the fact that when people go to the store and buy "headache pills", they will buy a HUGE bottle with 100, 500, or even 1,000 pills in it!

-As I am writing this it has been over 10 years since I have taken a pharmaceutical drug, and although although diet and exercise are both big reasons that I have enjoyed over a decade of wellness, I believe that the fact that I don't "expect" to get sick is also a big reason that I don't get sick the same way that everyone else around me does.
-(I don't have a "medicine cabinet" at my house, and during the winter I don't get the "flu shot" or go out and stock up on "Cold & Flu" medicine because I simply don't imagine that I'm going to need these things in the future.)
+It has been over a decade since I have taken a pharmaceutical drug, and although I believe that "diet" and "exercise" have played a big role in my enjoying over a decade of wellness, I also believe that the fact that I don't expect to get sick has also played a big role.
+(I don't have a "medicine cabinet" in my house, I'm not a "germophobe", and during the winter I don't get the "flu shot" or "stock up" on cold and cough medicines, because I expect wellness rather than sickness.)

 4. POSITIVE THINKING